-In English there are a number of conventions that should be used when writing a formal or business letter.
+In English there are a number of conventions that should be used when formatting a formal or business letter.
 Furthermore, you try to write as simply and as clearly as possible, and not to make the letter longer than necessary.
 Remember not to use informal language like contractions.

 The return address should be written in the top right-hand corner of a formal letter.
 This will usually your address, but could be any other address to which a reply should be sent.

 Different people put the date on different sides of the page.
 You can write this on the right or the left on the line after the address you are writing to.
 Write the month as a word.

 Dear Sir or Madam,

 If you know the name, use the title (Mr, Mrs, Miss or Ms, Dr, etc.) and the surname only.
 If you are writing to a woman and do not know if she uses Mrs or Miss, you can use Ms, which is for married and single women.